 The visit itself is a mix of kitsch and killer.
 After the colourful chatter of the cars, it is sobering to stand in silence between these broken giants and ponder the scale of suffering and oppression that they signify.

-The Széchenyi Baths combine timeless luxury with a rather brusque reminder of the recent Cold War past.
+The Széchenyi Baths combine timeless luxury with a rather brusque reminder of the recent Cold War past within the grounds of City Park.
 Spread over several sites, including a dramatic outdoor section, the architecture may say ornate but the service says functional.
-Read about my trip to the Széchenyi Baths here.

 It’s tight but you can have a great weekend in Budapest and get a hearty flavour of the city.
 However, to fully explore the place would take longer.
 If you have more time, here are my suggestions: